What is Restore the NRA?

 Phil Journey is a former Kansas State Senator and a current Kansas District Court Judge who sits on the Board of the National Rifle Association.
 Judge Journey, who previously served on the boards of the NRA (1995-1998) and the Kansas State Rifle Association, authored much of the pro-gun legislation enacted into Kansas law while serving in the State Senate.
 He is an NRA-certified firearms instructor, youth firearms coach, and longtime collector, sporting enthusiast, and hunter.
 Journey’s passion for Second Amendment rights and shooting sports inspired his recent successful return to the NRA Board, and prompted him to launch this effort to Restore the NRA.

 What will the funds raised for this effort accomplish?

-Your contribution to this effort is tax deductible and will go to pay the legal expenses of the action.
-Judge Journey, though the lead plaintiff in the action, will not derive any financial benefit and since there is no organization, no organization employees will benefit.
-A digital advertising firm that is strongly supportive of gun rights and the 2nd Amendment has been engaged to help us get the word out on social media and the internet about this vital effort.
-Aside from their expenses, offered to us at a below-market rate, all dollars raised will be used for legal expenses in pursuit of this action.
+Pending IRS approval of Restore the NRA’s 501(c)(3) status, your contribution to this effort will be tax deductible and will go to pay the legal expenses to pursue legal action in court.
+Judge Journey, though the lead plaintiff in the action, will not derive any financial benefit and since this is a legal defense fund, rather than an organization, no organization employees will benefit.
+An advertising firm that is strongly supportive of gun rights and the 2nd Amendment, which has offered its services at below-market rates, has been engaged to help get the word out about this vital effort.
+Aside from that firm’s expenses, all dollars raised will be used for legal expenses in pursuit of this action.

 Can the NRA really be restored to its premier reputation as the leading Second Amendment advocacy and sportsman’s organization?